The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide

 The new publication Action Research for Schools: Global Stories of School Improvement presents these findings and practical solutions to help schools worldwide address similar challenges.

-Building on its success, the British Council has launched the second year of the programme.
+Building on its success, the British Council has launched the second year of the programme, awarding grants to thirteen new researchers.
 Visit our website to learn more .

 About British Council Partner Schools